Size-stochastic Knapsack Online Contention Resolution Schemes: Rounding Framework for the OSGAP

 The OSGAP is defined as follows.
 Initially, we are given $m$ knapsacks, each with a capacity of $1$.
 Then, $n$ items are presented in an online manner.
 Each item has a pair of a value and a size distribution called a \textit{type}.
 Item $i$ has $r_i$ possible types, and its actual type is initially known only probabilistically.
 Upon the arrival of item $i\in[n]$, its type is determined to be $t\in[r_i]$ with probability $p_{it}$.
 Then, the item must be inserted into one of the knapsacks or discarded immediately and irrevocably.
-If the capacity constraint is violated in the process, the acceptance/rejection of the critical item is determined according to the setting: the critical item is accepted and rejected in the soft and hard constraint settings, respectively.
-In both settings, items cannot be inserted into a knapsack after the critical item for it.
-If item $i$ of type $t$ is inserted into knapsack $j$, its value is $v_{itj}$, and its size is determined according to distribution $F_{itj}$.
+If the capacity constraint is violated in the process, the acceptance/rejection of the critical item is determined according to the setting: the critical item is accepted in the soft constraint setting and rejected in the hard constraint setting.
+In both settings, items cannot be inserted into a knapsack after the critical item appears for it.
+If item $i$ of type $t$ is inserted into knapsack $j$, its value is $v_{itj}$, and its size is determined according to distribution $F_{itj}$ on $[0,1]$.
 We assume that all information on $r_i$, $p_{it}$, $v_{itj}$, and $F_{itj}$ (for each $i\in[n]$, $t\in[r_i]$, and $j\in [m]$) is known from the beginning.

 Recall that Alaei et al.~\cite{AHL13} studied the OSGAP problem under an additional assumption called the large-capacity assumption: no item takes a size larger than $1/k$ of the knapsack capacity, where $k$ is a prefixed positive integer.
 In contrast, our setting allows items to take any size.
+In addition, Alaei et al.~\cite{AHL13} assumed that items are only placed in knapsacks with a remaining capacity of at least $1/k$, whereas we make no such assumption.

 We construct an online algorithm for the problem by using a linear programming (LP) relaxation problem derived from a priori information.
-The algorithm sequentially and stochastically round the optimal solution of the LP through the algorithms for the size-stochastic knapsack.
-Let $x_{itj}$ be a decision variable that represents the assignment of item $i\in[n]$ of type $t\in[r_i]$ to knapsack $j\in[m]$, and let $S_{itj}$ be the random variable representing the size of the item.
-The OSGAP can be formulated as the following integer linear programming (ILP):
+The algorithm sequentially and stochastically rounds the optimal solution of the LP through the algorithms for the size-stochastic knapsack.
+We analyze the expected instance of the problem where everything happens as per expectation.
+Specifically, for each item $i$ of type $t$ and knapsack $j$, we denote the expected size of the item as $\tilde{s}_{itj}=\mathbb{E}[S_{itj}]$, which is computable before the items arrive.
+The linear programming is formalized as follows: